Disposable food packaging: Illusion of recycling and "recyclable" claims

 Disposable-product manufacturers frequently include "recyclable" or "please recycle" indicia on their products; however the availability and effectiveness of such recycling campaigns is limited.
 A common approach of restaurants featuring disposable tableware is to label one or more of their waste bins as "recycling", although realistically, the amount of washing required for effective recycling would make such "recycling" unrealistic.
 In addition to greenwashing, these approaches are intended to encourage consumers to buy disposable tableware.
 Some experts view a total ban of single-use packaging as the only solution.
 For example, the Chinese government stated that by the end of 2020, non-degradable bags will be banned in major cities, and by 2022, the policy will come into force in smaller settlements.

+Bans and charges

+In the European Union (EU), the directive on single-use plastics (SUPD, EU 2019/904), in force since 3 July 2021, bans the retail sale of disposable food packaging items.
+The ban applies in the EU, Iceland, Liechtenstein, and Norway (not in Switzerland), and the following items are banned: